Rahul-Abhishek-AU6/String-Calculator/README.md

    - The result of the calculation will be displayed below the button.
    - If there are any errors (e.g., negative numbers), an error message will be displayed.

-## File Structure
+## Folder Structure

-- `index.html`: The main HTML file that includes the structure of the application.
+- public/: Contains static files like index.html.
+- assets/: Contains CSS and JS files.
-- `assets/styles.css`: Contains all the CSS styling for the application.
+  - styles.css: Contains all the CSS styling for the application
+- src/: Contains the source code for the application.
+  - components/: React components for the application.
-- `assets/script.js`: Contains the JavaScript logic for the String Calculator.
+    - calculator.js: Contains the JavaScript logic for the String Calculator.
+    - calculator.test.js: Contains test cases.
+  - App.js: Main application component.
+  - index.js: Entry point for the React application.
+- README.md: This file.

 ## Setup and Running